Tuwaiq-Academy-Training/FullStack-JavaScript/README.md

 # FullStack-JavaScript

-Hi Everyone, Welcome to Front-End bootcamp.
+Hi Everyone, Welcome to FullStack-JavaScript bootcamp.
 This repository contains informations, labs, homeworks, projects and lessons specific to your course.

 ## Schedule
 |  | Days | Time |